marekmeissner/design-patterns/Creational/prototype.md

 * That way we can clone and add new methods to prototype.
 * It is very flexible pattern, extremaly useful in some cases\
 e.g. having a base configured class you don't have to double it when you need to use the same base, you can just clone and expand it.
+* JavaScript uses prototypal inheritance, every JS function has it's prototype by default.
+* Every instance of prototype has common expanded properties, only one instane occurs in memory.